 Note: As a best practice, the Humanities Center recommends that applicants draft their proposals in a word processing document (Microsoft Word, etc.) and then copy/paste into Foundant when ready to submit.

-The deadline for applications is 5 p.m., Monday, November 30.
+The application period is now closed.
 Decisions/Applicant notification will be no later than December 22, 2015.

 If you have questions, please contact Laura Benson, Grant/Contract Projects Manager, at firstname.lastname@example.org or 651-772-4244.

 There is a richness of lived experience in every community.
 The Humanities Center seeks proposals that build on strengths and stories within each community, and respond to community-identified needs and evaluative data.
 Partnership and collaborations among organizations and communities are encouraged, as is involving educators in not just the initiative, but the process as well.
 The Humanities Center strongly encourages proposals that are grounded in our four core values: